 i.
-Regular Effective Coverage Dates for Special Enrollment Periods ii.
-Special Effective Coverage Dates for Special Enrollment Periods
+Regular Effective Coverage Dates for Special Enrollment Periods

-At the employer's discretion, the Carrier and HealthSource RI will ensure that coverage for the qualified employee or the dependent of a qualified employee will be effective on the first day of the month following the month during which the triggering event occurred, or the employer can choose to have the coverage become effective on the first day of the month following the employee's enrollment.
+At the employer's discretion, the Carrier and HealthSource RIfor Employers will ensure that coverage for the qualified employee or the dependent of a qualified employee will be effective on the first day of the month following the month during which the triggering event occurred, or the employer can choose to have the coverage become effective on the first day of the month following the employee's enrollment.